falue/htmlDesktop/workstations/README.md

 - `"y": 67` *Y-Position of shortcut in percent (integer)*
 - `"action": ".."` *javascript action as string like `startDefaultProgram('fileManager')` or `addWindow(..)`*

+#### **actions**
+Arrays of strings with javascript in them.
+The get executed of selected in the actionMenu.

+First key describes the title in the actionMenu; second key contains an arbitrary amount of javascript commands (including async/await actions).

 #### **osNotifications**
 Arrays of strings for different parts of the osNotification. titel, message, icon, delay  (if true==take delay from UI slider, else ms delay), duration, action onClick.